Motionless-bottle/Basic-Pygame-Mechanics/README.md

 * Shooting - Press space to shoot a bullet
 * Spawning - Press z to spawn and x to despawn squares
 * Gravity - Press the space bar to jump

+(also I used a lot of Dafluffypotato tutorials.)